lake-wg/edhoc/draft-ietf-lake-traces.md

 # Setup

 EDHOC is run between an Initiator (I) and a Responder (R).
-The private/public key pairs and credentials of I and R required to produce the protocol messages are shown in the traces when needed for the calculations.
+The private/public key pairs and credentials of the Initiator and the Responder required to produce the protocol messages are shown in the traces when needed for the calculations.

 EDHOC messages and intermediate results are encoded in CBOR {{RFC8949}} and can therefore be displayed in CBOR diagnostic notation using, e.g., the CBOR playground {{CborMe}}, which makes them easy to parse for humans.